Digital-Grinnell/dlad-blog/content/posts/037-Migrating-DG-to-ISLE-1.2.0-ld.md

 I'm creating a new blog post that will become [038-Building-My-`dg-islandora`-Code-Repository](https://static.grinnell.edu/blogs/McFateM/posts/038-building-my-dg-islandora-code-repository/).
 It will combine elements of [post 021](https://static.grinnell.edu/blogs/McFateM/posts/021-rebuilding-isle-ld/) with [post 034](https://static.grinnell.edu/blogs/McFateM/posts/021-rebuilding-isle-ld/) to create a "customized" local ISLE v1.2.0 instance with features of Digital.Grinnell.

-Once that proces is complete, I'll return here to continue `Step 3`.
+Once that process is complete, I'll return here to continue `Step 3`.
 Until then...

 <!-- The old post 034 info is below...